vizui/designpatterns/CONTRIBUTING.md

 - Each guide is a [markdown](https://guides.github.com/features/mastering-markdown/) file that includes the descriptions, examples, and source code.
 - Each markdown file has YAML metadata at the top.
 [Learn more](http://jekyllrb.com/docs/frontmatter/).
   - `title: Buttons` : The title of the guide
-  - `hidden: true` : Whether the guide should be hidden from the navigation (If it’s a WIP or if it should just be excluded for some reason
+  - `hidden: true` : Whether the guide should be hidden from the navigation (if it’s a work in progress or if it should just be excluded for some reason)

 ##### LESS/CSS/JS/Image architecture
 - LESS files for the 'usptostrap' Bootstrap theme are in `/usptostrap/less`